 WNDU anchor Jack Nolan rants and raves that Faust’s last stand at Miami should’ve been “quiet and respectful” and “like a state funeral” while others interviewed in the segment still bitch about “hard feelings” for the Canes’ 21-point forth quarter.
 Nolan even goes as far as to compare the Fighting Irish to a baby deer that the Hurricanes ran over, stopped and backed up to hit again—an absolute joke of an analogy to anyone outside of South Bend who watched the University of Notre Dame play the role of bully for decades before more parity, diversity and speed entered the game, eventually leveling things out.

 The displaced frustration pathetic, laughable and deserves to be mocked.

 Fast-forward thirty years and Miami was on the wrong end of a 58-0 ass-kicking, courtesy of Clemson in 2015.
 Up 42-0 at the half, the Tigers scored two fourth quarter touchdowns en route to delivering the worst beating in Canes’ football history.
 Similar leadership narrative, too—a maligned, decent-guy head coach in his fifth year who wasn’t getting the job done.

-Golden wasn’t much of a head coach, but at least he wasn’t a quitter.
-Faust waiving the white flag for a program once known for the grit of The Four Horsemen—no way that sat well, again leading to some misappropriated anger.
+Golden wasn’t much of a leader, but at least he wasn’t a quitter.
+Faust waiving the white flag for a program once known for the grit and toughness of The Four Horsemen—no way that sat well in South Bend, again leading to some misappropriated anger.

 “In the Faust era, players voted to have shorter practices.
 They had to take three votes to go to a bowl game, because twice it got voted down.
 College kids not wanting to play another football game.
 It was bad,” expressed Barca, still seemingly baffled all these years later as to the softness the Irish displayed at the end of Faust’s tenure.